mowbraysuburbs/Employee-Leave-Period-Opt/README.md

 ### Tips
 - Start with 'no_of_leave_days' = 0 to see how many days off you can get without using any leave.
-- If you don't want to use the script, I placed output images for the current and following year using 0 - 3 annual days in the output folder.

 ## How it Works
 The scripts assumes the South African employee works five days a week and takes the the weekends (Saturday and Sunday) off.
 Additionally, the assumption is that the company gives leave based on  **[South African public holidays](https://www.gov.za/about-sa/public-holidays)**.